 In my 30’s my yoga practice became deeper, regular and more spiritual.
 I was searching for answers, more knowledge.
 Delving into retreats, pranayama, chanting, meditation, visualisation.
 Asking more questions and experiencing more universal connection.
 I found the value of stillness.
 I listened to my inner teacher, intuition, and grew.

 I took a healing course with a spiritualist church and learnt all about the chakras, energy, auras etc. I set up and managed a homeless hostel, then a care home.
 My father, mother, brother and my yoga teacher, Philip Jones all died.
-I commenced yoga teacher training with Derek Thorne.
+I commenced yoga teacher training with the British Wheel of Yoga --Derek Thorne.

 My 30’s -- a very eventful 10 years!